radius2703/Kirby-Pog/README.md

 <br /><br />
 Sorry if I butchered the terminology :p
 <br /><br />
 That should do it!
-Hope you have fun with the bot!
+Hope you have fun with the bot!<br />
 If you have any suggestion/improvements, be sure to make a PR with the changes!